 Selecting a domain name is not an easy task!
 Domain names are available in different extensions to you.
 And the most popular one is .com.
 We have many other options like: .org, .net, .tv, .info, .io, and much more.

-Similarly, domain names are country specific which ends with country code extension.
+Similarly, domain names are country-specific which ends with a country-code extension.
 Like: .uk for the United Kingdom, .de for Germany, .in for India and much more.

 However, we only suggest using .com mainly.
 Because it is easiest to remember.
 And works best for business websites in the cooperative world.